csev/dj4e/assn/dj4e_ads1.md

 --------------

 (1) Make yourself a gravatar at https://en.gravatar.com/ - it is super easy and you will see your avatar when you log in in your application and elsewhere with gravatar enabled apps.
+The gravatar can be any thing you like - it does not have to be a picture of you.

 (2) Change your `home/static/favicon.ico` to a favicon of your own making.
 I made my favicon at https://favicon.io/favicon-generator/ - it might not change instantly after you update the favicon